 Training & Qualifications

-My training has been focused on Person Centred Therapy, as well as elements of other approaches in therapy (as you will see below), allowing me to deliver counselling and psychotherapy in an integrative way.
+My training has been focused on Person Centred Therapy, as well as elements of other approaches in therapy, allowing me to deliver counselling and psychotherapy in an integrative way.
 This means that throughout our work together, I draw on my knowledge and below training, along with my understanding of personal development to support you to the best of my ability.

 Certificate in Working with children;